GhassenJamoussi99/Rotation-Wheel-Inverted-Pendulum-RWIP/README.md

 # Rotation-Wheel-Inverted-Pendulum-RWIP
 This README provides step-by-step instructions on how to set up and run the RWIP software for your STM32 project.

+## Project objectives

+The RWIP project aims to design and build an inverted pendulum that automatically erects the pendulum to an upright position in a closed loop system.
+The project objectives are as followed:

+The system
+* shall be able to erect itself by the reaction wheels movement alone.
+* shall keep itself in an upright position defying outside forces.
+* shall achieve its movement by rotating a reaction wheel resulting in a torque for the entire pendulum.
+* shall be driven by a BDLC motor controlled in a closed-loop system.

 ## Getting started

 1. Create an STM Project: